NanduriTribhuvan/nanduritribhuvan/README.md

 <h1 align="center">👋 Hi there!
 I'm Nanduri Tribhuvan.</h1>
 <h4 align="center">I'm a Backend Developer who enjoys building and exploring new things.
 I love helping people and contributing to open source projects.
 Meeting new people and making friends is something I truly enjoy, and I'm always eager to try new stacks and learn new things.
 Over the years, I have coded in various languages such as TypeScript, JavaScript, Python, Nodejs and many more.
 I am a self-taught developer and a fast learner.
-Furthermore, I have knowledge in AI/ML, ethical hacking, Malware dev, and pentesting.</h4>
+Furthermore, I have knowledge in AI/ML, ethical hacking, and pentesting.</h4>

 ## ✍ Key Notes